AddisCoderStaff/addiscoder-book/README.md

 ## View

-You can preview the latest version of the coursenotes here:
+You can preview the latest version of the book here:

 https://nbviewer.jupyter.org/github/kashizui/addiscoder-course-notes/blob/master/coursenotes.ipynb